markush81/kafka-cluster/README.md

 # Kafka Data Cluster

+> **Warning**
+> Because this repo is based upon VirtualBox which isn't (and won't be) available vor Apple Silicon based Macs, i have to deprecated this repo.

 ## Content

 In case you need a local cluster providing Kafka (**with SSL and ACL**) including a monitoring suite.